Researcher: Professor Deborah Fenlon

 The CBT is usually given to groups of women by a trained clinical psychologist.
-Dr Deborah Fenlon will conduct a trial called MENOS4 which will investigate whether the same CBT can be delivered effectively by a breast cancer nurse instead.
+Professor Deborah Fenlon will conduct a trial called MENOS4 which will investigate whether the same CBT can be delivered effectively by a breast cancer nurse instead.
 Since most women will see a breast cancer nurse during their treatment, this could improve access to CBT.

 The study will involve up to 160 women with breast cancer with severe and frequent hot flushes or night sweats, from five hospitals across England.
 Half of these women will receive the group CBT from a breast cancer nurse, involving six weekly sessions lasting 90 minutes each.
 The other half will receive whatever support they would normally receive.
 The researchers will ask all the women after 26 weeks to see if the impact of their hot flushes and night sweats has been reduced, and also study how effectively the CBT was given by the breast cancer nurses.